-Last week, instead of a photograph, we provided an artistic rendering of a historical site.
+Last week, instead of a photograph, we provided an of a historical site.

 The mansion was originally built in the home of paper magnate William Lockwood.
 A series of stepped lakes up Phoenixville Pike—some of which occupied the current Home Depot parking lot space—created water pressure for indoor plumbing.

 Over the years, it nearly became a store, received one of the region's first telephones, suffered major fire damage, and was even the site of a motorcycle gang shootout.

 The East Whiteland Historical Commission, which supplied the art in last week's post, was hoping to hear colorful details in the comments, and that's just what happened. gets credit for chiming in with the correct answer first. was the first with the official name.